Acemcp Node.js Implementation

 ## 🐛 Troubleshooting

-### Quick Reference for Common Issues
+### Common Issues Quick Reference

-| Issue | Symptoms | Solutions |
+| Issue | Symptom | Solution |

-| **Path does not exist** | `Project root path does not exist` | [Path Issues](#路径问题) |
+| **Path Does Not Exist** | `Project root path does not exist` | [Path Issues](#path-issues) |

-| **API connection failed** | `Failed to connect to API` | [Connection Issues](#连接问题) |
+| **API Connection Failed** | `Failed to connect to API` | [Connection Issues](#connection-issues) |

-| **Encoding error** | `UnsupportedEncoding` | [Encoding Issues](#编码问题) |
+| **Encoding Error** | `UnsupportedEncoding` | [Encoding Issues](#encoding-issues) |

-| **Port occupied** | `EADDRINUSE` | [Port Issues](#web-界面无法访问) |
+| **Port in Use** | `EADDRINUSE` | [Port Issues](#web-interface-unavailable) |

-| **Permission error** | `EACCES` | [Permission Issues](#权限问题) |
+| **Permission Error** | `EACCES` | [Permission Issues](#permission-issues) |

-| **Upload failed** | Batch upload failed | [Upload Failure Handling](UPLOAD_FAILURE_HANDLING.md) |
+| **Upload Failed** | Batch upload failed | [Upload Failure Handling](UPLOAD_FAILURE_HANDLING.md) |

-| **Log file too large** | Logs taking up too much space | [Log Rotation Configuration](LOG_ROTATION_CONFIG.md) |
+| **Log File Too Large** | Log occupies too much space | [Log Rotation Configuration](LOG_ROTATION_CONFIG.md) |

-| **WSL path** | Path conversion failed | [WSL Guide](WSL_PATH_GUIDE.md) |
+| **WSL Path** | Path conversion failed | [WSL Guide](WSL_PATH_GUIDE.md) |

 ### Path Issues

-#### Symptoms
+#### Symptom

 ```